ga-curriculum/men-stack-embedding-related-data-skyrockit/setting-the-stage/README.md

 tktk Here's some user stories to get going, feel free to flesh these out, they're just quick starting points:

 tktk - As a user (AAU), I should be able to create job application for jobs that I anticipating applying for or have applied for.
-I should be able to keep track of the company name, and the job title.
-Optionally I can add any notes I have about the job, the URL to the job posting, and the current status of the job. tktk - AAU, I should be able to view all the jobs that I have applied for on a single page.
+I should be able to keep track of the company name, the job title, and the status of the job application.
+Optionally I can add any notes I have about the job, and the URL to the job posting. tktk - AAU, I should be able to view all the jobs that I have applied for on a single page.
 Only the job title and the company for each application should be listed here to keep this view digestable. tktk - AAU, I should be able to view all the details of a job application on a new page by following a link from that index page. tktk - AAU, when viewing the details of an application, I should be able to follow a link to be taken to a page where I can edit any of the details of a job application and update it from there.